The Internet is full of mixed messages about alcohol.

-That being said, consuming high amounts does not equal greater health benefits.
-Heavy drinking causes health problems, regardless of the type of beverage.
+That said, consuming high amounts does not provide greater health benefits.
+Heavy drinking causes health problems — regardless of the type of beverage.

-Bottom Line: Red wine is probably the healthiest alcoholic beverage, probably due to its high concentration of antioxidants.
+Summary Red wine may be one of the healthiest alcoholic beverages, probably due to its high concentration of antioxidants.

 Recommendations for alcohol intake are usually based on the number of standard drinks per day.

-The problem is, most people have no idea what the term "standard drink" actually means.
-To make things worse, the official definition of a standard drink differs between countries.
+The problem is, most people have no idea what qualifies as a “standard drink.”
+To worsen matters, the official definition of a standard drink differs between countries.

-In the US, one standard drink is any drink that contains 14 grams (0.6 fluid ounces) of pure alcohol (ethanol).
+In the US, one standard drink is any drink that contains 0.6 fluid ounces (14 grams) of pure alcohol (ethanol).

 Photo Source: National Institute on Alcohol Abuse and Alcoholism.